A Customized SAT-based Solver for Graph Coloring: SAT-Based Propagator for the Zykov Encoding

 For the second bound,~\cite{hebrard2020constraint} introduces a novel lower bound based on the Mycielskian of a graph.
 Given a graph $G$, the Mycielskian of $G$ is a construction that has the same clique number as $G$ but chromatic number $\chi(G) + 1$.
 The idea of~\cite{hebrard2020constraint} is to start with a subgraph $H$ of $G$ with chromatic number $k$ and try to identify the Mycielskian of $H$ as subgraph of $G$ which then has chromatic number $k+1$.
 This construction can be applied iteratively and potentially provides significantly stronger bounds than a maximum clique.
 H{\'e}brard and Katsirelos presented a greedy heuristic to find such generalized Mycielskians, starting from a maximal clique as the initial subgraph.

 To prune a partial assignment, we need to add a clause to the encoding that is unsatisfied under the current assignment.
-Since both the clique and Mycielskian bounds are based on a subgraph $H$, the explanation can be given by a description of the subgraph that needs to be avoided:
+Since both the clique and Mycielskian bounds are based on a subgraph $H$, the explaining clause can be given by a description of the responsible subgraph:

+It forces that at least one edge of $E(H)$ must be true, i.e. $H$ is destroyed.
 The \texttt{cb\_add\_external} callback is used to add the clause to the encoding.
 Because it is unsatisfied at the node where the subgraph is present and the lower bound is found, this causes the desired backtracking.
 The clique heuristic is called at every node of the search tree, while the Mycielskian lower bound is only computed after backtracking and if, the gap between clique and upper bound is at most one.
 We did not observe a significant gain in pruning when the Mycielskian lower bound is computed regardless of the gap, in particular for bottom-up optimization.
 We thus choose to call the heuristic less frequently.

-\subsection{Inferred propagations}
+\subsection{Inferred Propagations}

 In this section, we discuss another strategy.
 It does not prune the current partial assignment but infers necessary variable assignments.
-Given a subgraph with chromatic number $k$ and vertices $u$ and $v$, the propagator can determine that $e_{uv}$ must be assigned either true or false, if otherwise a subgraph with chromatic number $k+1$ is formed.
+Given a subgraph with chromatic number $k$ and vertices $u$ and $v$, the propagator can determine that $e_{uv}$ must be assigned either $\true$ or $\false$, if otherwise a subgraph with chromatic number $k+1$ is formed.

 This is an application of two pre-processing rules that were, to our knowledge, first presented in~\cite{lucet2004pre}.
 They were re-discovered in~\cite{hebrard2020constraint} for use inside the propagator and we adapt the two lemmas they stated for our propagator as well.